Caldo Tlalpeño (Mexican Soup You Can Make Vegan or Not)

 Perfect Mexican soup for when you need a broth that feels like a hug, a soup that cures everything or even a remedy to relieve the cruda (hangover).
-I'm sure this Tlalpeño broth is for you.
+I'm sure this Tlalpeño soup is for you.

 A comforting caldo tlalpeño with garbanzo beans and avocado slices sits on a wooden plate.
 Lime wedges, avocado halves, a bowl of red chili paste, salt in a small dish with a wooden spoon, cilantro, and a dark green cloth surround it on the light gray surface.
 The scene is brightly lit.